pnyiu/pnyiu.github.io/source/_posts/Git-Notes.md

 date: 2017-08-02 14:19:40
 tags: Git
 categories: SCM
+toc: true
+comments: false
+comment: false
 ---
-# Conflicts with modified files when switch to another branch
+## Conflicts with modified files when switch to another branch

 It is common to work with multiple branches.
 For example, if we are working the file test.html:
 1. Update test.html in master branch